What is a sponsored post?

 What sponsored post metrics are in quintly?

-In our Facebook metrics we have two widgets with 'Sponsored Posts Detection' data.
+In our Facebook metrics, we have two widgets with 'Sponsored Posts Detection' data.
 You can find it in the ‘Own Post Table’ and the ‘Sponsored Post Distribution’ chart.
-This data is imported directly from the Facebook public datasource.
-This metric is useful for our clients who are tracking competitors as it gives them an insight whether they are organic (unpaid) or sponsored (paid) posts.
+This data is imported directly from the Facebook public data source.
+This metric is useful for our clients who are tracking competitors as it gives them an insight on whether they are organic (unpaid) or sponsored (paid) posts.

 How does quintly detect if a post is sponsored or not?

-Since the information about whether a post is sponsored or not is part of the private Facebook Insights metrics and cannot be accessed publicly, we use a machine learning based approach that can find out if a certain post is sponsored or not without the need for admin rights.
-Our current accuracy rate is 94%, however this accuracy is always changing when the machine learning model is updated.
+Since the information about whether a post is sponsored or not is part of the private Facebook Insights metrics and cannot be accessed publicly, we use a machine learning-based approach that can find out if a certain post is sponsored or not without the need for admin rights.
+Our current accuracy rate is 94%, however, this accuracy is always changing when the machine learning model is updated.
+Please note, that we can't detect whether a post is sponsored or not on Market Pages that are part of a Global Page.

-Our machine learning uses a special algorithm that was designed by our engineers called supported vector machine.
+Our machine learning is based on an algorithm using a support vector machine underneath.
 It is not a static algorithm, yet we are regularly training the system with paid posts so that it can learn how to classify new content.
 It then analyzes the sponsored posts and how many reactions, comments, shares etc. it has to find a pattern relating these figures to whether the corresponding post has been sponsored or not.
 Our machine then computes a likelihood if the post within the public level is sponsored or not.

-In the Own Post table below you can see the column ‘Sponsored?’ with either not yet tagged, highly unlikely or highly likely.
+In the Own Post table below you can see the column ‘Sponsored?’ with either not yet classified, highly unlikely or highly likely.
 The colours red and green also provide a visual and easy way to determine if likely to be sponsored or not.
+Please note, that for pages that are part of a global page, we are unable to apply this machine learning.
+As we only get the global fan number of these pages, the algorithm can't be applied correctly.

 Below is the Sponsored Post Distribution chart, which you can hover over to see the percent and total number.

-Why is is good to analyze this data?
+Why is it good to analyze this data?